peruukki/nhl-recap/README.md

 ## Deployment

-The `publish` script will build the app, clone the `gh-pages` branch to the `dist` directory, copy the build there, create a commit, and push the commit to the `gh-pages` branch in `origin`.
+The `deploy` script will build the app, clone the `gh-pages` branch to the `dist` directory, copy the build there, create a commit, and push the commit to the `gh-pages` branch in `origin`.

 Usual deployment process: